SimoSultan/ca-assignments/t2a1/README.md

 There are 2 main algorithms that perform this task, and they are:

-- **Linear search**
+**Linear search**
-  - *An algorithm that checks the list sequentially until the required value is found*
+- *An algorithm that checks the list sequentially until the required value is found* **Binary search**
-- **Binary search**
 - *This requires a sorted input list, it then looks for the value in the middle of the list.
 Then it recursively removes half of the list of values that are either larger or smaller than the required value.*

-Regarding Big O, let;s revisit the graph of functions to see which is more efficient than the next.
+Regarding Big O, lets revisit the graph of functions again to see the level of efficiency.

-![Big O Comparison Graph](img/bigO_comparison_graphs.jpg) [1]
+![Big O Comparison Graph](img/bigO_comparison_graphs.jpg) [1] Figure above: *Big O Comparison Graph*.

 A little bit about each method.